ikkerens/ikeapack/README.md

 	b := new(bytes.Buffer)
 	blob := &myBlob{A: 1, B: []byte{1, 2, 3, 4}, C: subBlob{D: "test message"}}

-	// Serialize
+	// Pack
-	if err := serialize.Write(b, blob); err != nil { // Write does not need a pointer, but it is recommended log.Fatalln(err)
+	if err := ikea.Pack(b, blob); err != nil { // Write does not need a pointer, but it is recommended log.Fatalln(err)
 	}

-	// Deserialize
+	// Unpack
 	newBlob := new(myBlob)
-	if err := serialize.Read(b, newBlob); err != nil { // Read *needs* a pointer, or it will panic log.Fatalln(err)
+	if err := ikea.Unpack(b, newBlob); err != nil { // Read *needs* a pointer, or it will panic log.Fatalln(err)
 	}

-	log.Printf("Successfully deserialized: %+v", newBlob) }
+	log.Printf("Successfully unpacked: %+v", newBlob)
+}
 ```

 ## Benchmarks
-These benchmarks are based on [alecthomas](https://github.com/alecthomas)'s [go serialization benchmarks](https://github.com/alecthomas/go_serialization_benchmarks).
+These benchmarks are based on @alecthomas's [go serialization benchmarks](https://github.com/alecthomas/go_serialization_benchmarks).
 While not all benchmarks are included since not all dependencies could resolve, these give a good overview of the performance of this lib vs the others.
 Note that this library does not have a focus on *being* the fastest in any way, as this was made to cover a specific use-case.
 But it does strive to be as fast as it can be.

 These benchmarks were executed on a Dell laptop with an i7-8550U cpu and 16GB of ram.

 ```
-BenchmarkIkkerensMarshal-8                       3000000               505 ns/op              72 B/op          8 allocs/op
+BenchmarkIkeaMarshal-8                           3000000               505 ns/op              72 B/op          8 allocs/op
-BenchmarkIkkerensUnmarshal-8                     2000000               670 ns/op             160 B/op         11 allocs/op
+BenchmarkIkeaUnmarshal-8                         2000000               670 ns/op             160 B/op         11 allocs/op
 BenchmarkJsonMarshal-8                            500000              3785 ns/op            1224 B/op          9 allocs/op
 BenchmarkJsonUnmarshal-8                          300000              4412 ns/op             464 B/op          7 allocs/op
 BenchmarkEasyJsonMarshal-8                       1000000              1559 ns/op             784 B/op          5 allocs/op